 Unlike other more common fruits, Diospyros virginiana can grow across ecological zones and habitats, from sandy soils to heavy clay to rocky hillsides.
 It’s relatively free of pests and diseases, low maintenance, and able to produce bountiful crops without the use of artificial fertilizers, pesticides, herbicides, and fungicides.
 When one considers the time, energy, and toxins put into a conventional peach orchard, there simply is no comparison.

-Now more than ever, especially at a time of rapid climate change, we need hardy, resilient, and abundant trees like American Persimmon in landscapes across the country.
+Now more than ever, especially at a time of rapid climate change, we need hardy, resilient, and abundant trees like American persimmon in landscapes across the country.
 Perhaps one day persimmon can become a staple again, and we’ll all hold this soft, decadent treasure in our hands with the utmost care.